Is Incense Harmful? The Facts and the Fiction

 Is Incense Harmful to Pets?

-Many domesticated animals have more sensitive noses than humans, so the potent scents combined with synthetic chemicals produced by some incense can cause some irritation.
+Many domesticated animals have more sensitive noses than humans, so potent scents combined with synthetic chemicals produced by some incense can cause some irritation.

 What is Incense?

-Incense comes from the Latin word incensusm, meaning 'something burned'.
+Incense comes from the Latin word census, meaning 'something burned'.
 Pretty vague, right?
-Well, it may surprise you to learn that the incense industry thinks so too.
-This is proven by the many forms incense takes on today's market.
-We break down the most common incense types and associated health risks below.
+Well, it may surprise you to learn that the incense industry thinks so too, and this is proven by the many forms incense takes on today's market.

 What is Natural Incense?

-Burnt Beech natural incense is 100% plant-based and extracted naturally with no chemicals or solvents.
-These plant materials burn using only indirect methods, e.g. using an oil warmer.
+We like to burn our natural incense using only indirect methods, e.g. using an oil warmer.
 This reduces the amount of smoke and particulate matter produced and ensures the incense experience is safe and effective.

 What are Incense Sticks?

-When set alight, the sticks produce polycyclic aromatic hydrocarbons (PAHs).
+Studies suggest, when set alight, the sticks produce polycyclic aromatic hydrocarbons (PAHs).
 These PAHs are linked to respiratory and cardiovascular issues in humans and animals.

 Not only is smoke from incense sticks potentially harmful, but it also does not offer the pure scent of the plant matter.
 For example, a vanilla incense stick will smell vaguely like vanilla, with strong overtones of wood and synthetic fillers.